 Who Can Play The Mizuno Pro 223 Irons?

-The Mizuno Pro 223 Irons are meant to accommodate the mid handicappers and the elite players who want to add more Distance and Forgiveness in their game.
+The Mizuno Pro 223 Irons are meant to accommodate the mid-handicappers and the elite players who want to add more Distance and Forgiveness to their game.

-High handicappers might want to try out the Pro 223 but the level of forgiveness and help they expect to get in order to have more success might not be there.
+High handicappers might want to try out the Pro 223 but the level of forgiveness and help they expect to get to have more success might not be there.

 Where To Buy The Mizuno Pro 223 Irons?

-You can get your Mizuno Pro 223 Irons from most local store where golf equipment are sold once it becomes available to retail.
+You can get your Mizuno Pro 223 Irons from a local store where golf equipment is sold once it becomes available to retail.

-Also, there are tons of other interesting places you can get your Mizuno Pro 223 Irons online, but for convenience sake, my best-recommended place for shopping is on Amazon.com.
+Also, there are tons of other interesting places you can get your Mizuno Pro 223 Irons online, but for convenience’s sake, my best-recommended place for shopping is Amazon.com.